 Our kids—especially the little ones—follow by example.
 I love to talk to them about what they’re learning in class, but more importantly, I love to talk about my school experience.
 Whether it’s things I struggled with, my favorite classes, or books I loved, I think it’s so important to share our love for learning with our kids.

-If your kids are distance learning this year, it’s even easier (and more important!) to share your love for learning!
-Take an active role in getting them excited about classes, assignments, homework and more.
+With the kids going back to school, it’s more important than ever to share your love for learning!
+Take an active role in getting them excited about classes, assignments, homework, and more.

 Check out all my back-to-school tips on the City Girl Gone Mom Pinterest board!